-Even with the rise of #Metoo, well-known figures continue to engage in blatant acts of sexual harassment.
+Even with the rise of the #MeToo Movement, well-known figures continue to engage in blatant acts of sexual harassment.
 Even after decades of the civil rights movement, organizations of all kinds engage in systemic racial and gender bias.
 Even though study after study shows the importance of respect and inclusion in the workplace, big shots get away with outrageous behavior aimed at subordinates.

-Sure, there has been progress, but why aren’t things getting better?
+Sure, there has been progress, but why aren’t things getting better with workplace behavior?
 Why does it seem that a generation of finely crafted policies, increasingly interactive training, and well-publicized internal hotlines hasn’t made a bigger difference?
 Why do we still see so many shocking cases of gross misbehavior?